Prescriptions

 Are you chasing your prescription too early?
 Most requests are processed within 72 hours.

-Is the medication requested one that hasn’t been requested for some time?
 If so, we might be running some extra checks before it can be issued.

-Do we have your correct contact details?
 There might be an issue with the prescription request, but we may be unable to contact you.
-Please ensure we have an up to date mobile number – we can often contact you quicker and easier using texts.
+Please ensure your contact details are up to date, we use text and phone calls to contact you.

-Is the medication out of stock?
-Different pharmacies use different suppliers and we don’t always know who has what in stock.
-Sometimes we are asked to provide an alternative, or an alternative dose which takes time to be communicated both ways.
+Different pharmacies use different suppliers, and we don’t always know who has what in stock.
+Sometimes we need to provide an alternative brand, or dose which takes time.

 Why has my medication been rejected?

 At the practice we are bound by certain rules and regulations to ensure that medications are being prescribed safely.
-These regulations often come from the latest research and NHS England, so we may have to discuss these medications with you again, even if you have been taking them for many years.